James Woodforde: Career

 On his father's death in 1771, James failed to succeed to his parishes, and likewise failed to win, or rather retain, the heart of Betsy White – "a mere Jilt".
 He returned to Oxford where he became sub-warden of his college and a pro-proctor of the university.
-He was unsuccessful in his application to become headmaster of Bedford School, but in 1773, he was presented to the living of Weston Longville in Norfolk, one of the best in the gift of the college, being worth £400 a year.
+He was unsuccessful in his application to become headmaster of Bedford School, but in 1774, he was presented to the living of Weston Longville in Norfolk, one of the best in the gift of the college, being worth £400 a year.
 He took up residence at Weston in May 1776.

 Despite the wrench of leaving family and friends, he quickly settled down to a comfortable bachelor existence.
 He thought Norwich "the fairest City in England by far" and always enjoyed a trip to the "sweet beach" at Yarmouth.
-He was soon joined by his niece Anna Woodforde as housekeeper and companion, who stayed with him until he died.
+He was soon joined by his niece Nancy Woodforde as housekeeper and companion, who stayed with him until he died.
 She also was a diarist and correspondent.

 In Norfolk, his social life was more limited, but he enjoyed the fellowship of the local clergy who took it in turns to entertain one another to dinner – "our Rotation Club".
 Because he always recorded what was provided for dinner, which very occasionally was an elaborate banquet, he is often wrongly characterised as a glutton.
 Among the gentry in the 18th century, it was a matter of pride to provide a variety of dishes.
 Because Woodforde recorded them all, does not mean that he ate from them all.

 Allegedly advised to do so by his father, Woodforde also provides a meticulous record of his accounts.
 The daily entries are also accompanied by weather notes.
-The diary provides a wonderfully full account of the small community in which the diarist lived – of the births and deaths, comings and goings, illnesses and annual celebrations.
+The diary provides an account of the small community in which the diarist lived – of the births and deaths, comings and goings, illnesses and annual celebrations.

 The diary not only covers "the Squire and his Relations", but also the rector's servants, the farmers and labourers, carpenter and innkeeper, parish clerk and many others.
 As a churchman, Woodforde himself was conscientious by the standards of his time, charitable and pious without being sanctimonious and again typical of his day, deeply suspicious of enthusiasm.

 The value of the diary to the historian lies in the wealth of primary source material it provides, while the general reader can bring from it the authentic flavour of 18th-century English country life.
 A display about his life and writings is available in the Castle Cary and District Museum in Somerset.